 Westwood does several hundred ALTA surveys every year to support our clients and their land development, power generation, and large-scale corridor projects.
 ALTA surveys are an important part of the due diligence process, especially on high-value properties.
-Updates to the ALTA minimum standard survey requirements are now in effect and worth looking into if you have a project that requires an ALTA survey.
+The ALTA minimum standard survey requirements were updated back in 2016, but are worth looking into if you have a project that requires an ALTA survey.

 On the right, we’ve listed our top 10 updates to the minimum standard requirements for ALTA surveys.
 Each provides detail on how the changes could impact projects.
-We will be adding to the list in the coming weeks.
 View the full revised and redlined ALTA Minimum Standards update here.